 Who is required to attend the Orientation Program?

-- New freshmen and transfer students are required to attend the full schedule of an in-person orientation session in July.
+New freshmen and transfer students are required to attend an in-person Orientation session in June and July.

 What is the cost of the Orientation Program?

 - The cost of the orientation program for incoming students and one guests is included in what you already pay through your enrollment deposit.
 Due to COVID-19 restrictions at this time students are permitted to only have one guest join them for an in-person orientation date.

 Where should I stay if I want to get a hotel room overnight?

 - Check out our recommendations for overnight accommodations.
 Be sure to also look through the Springfield Visitor's Guide webpage to better plan for your trip to Wittenberg!